 By Eiki Berg, Shpend Kursani

 This book presents an analytical framework which assesses how 'land-for-peace' agreements can be achieved in the context of territorial conflicts between de facto states and their respective parent states.
 The volume examines geographic solutions to resolving ongoing conflicts that stand between ...

 By Kerstin Tomiak

-This book examines the effects of media interventions in the global South, and argues for a more adaptive, context-sensitive media development.
-The work investigates media development as part of statebuilding, and the effects that Western-led media has in, and on, a newly built state.
-Drawing on ...
+This book examines the effects of media interventions in the global South, and argues for a more adaptive and context-sensitive media development.
+The work investigates media development as part of statebuilding and the effects that Western-led media has in, and on, a newly built state. ...